Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-Now the natural question is: how do we pass from the $N$-particle dynamics \eqref{intro-Liouville equation triple} to the statistical kinetic description of the ternary equation \eqref{equation derived intro}?
-We implement the program that was pioneered by Lanford \cite{lanford} and recently refined by Gallagher, Saint-Raymond, Texier \cite{gallagher} for deriving the classical Boltzmann equation \eqref{intro-standard Boltzmann} for hard-spheres in the Boltzmann-Grad scaling

-This program has been implemented in the case of short range potentials too e.g. \cite{king,gallagher,pulvirenti-simonella}.
-It is built on deriving linear finite and infinite hierarchies of equations, and connecting them with the Boltzmann equation \eqref{intro-standard Boltzmann}.
+Now the natural question is: how do we pass from the $N$-particle dynamics to the kinetic equation \eqref{equation derived intro}?
+We implement the program pioneered by Lanford \cite{lanford} and recently refined by Gallagher, Saint-Raymond, Texier \cite{gallagher} for deriving, for short times, the classical Boltzmann equation \eqref{intro-standard Boltzmann} for hard-spheres in the Boltzmann-Grad \cite{Grad 1, Grad 2} scaling $ N\epsilon^{d-1}\simeq 1. $ This program has been implemented in the case of short range potentials too e.g. \cite{king,gallagher,pulvirenti-simonella}.
 However, to the best of our knowledge, the program has not been explored outside of the context of binary interactions.
 By generalizing the program to allow consideration of ternary particle interactions, we illustrate that the program is universal enough.
 However to make it applicable to ternary interactions we follow evolution in time of ternary particle interactions, that inform new mathematical arguments described below.

+We first derive a finite two-step\footnote{the two-step refers to the coupling between the $k$-th element of the hierarchy and the $(k+2)$-th element of the hierarchy. } coupled hierarchy of equations for the marginals densities of the solution to the Liouville equation, which we call the BBGKY\footnote{Bogoliubov, Born, Green, Kirkwood, Yvon.} hierarchy.
+We then formally let $N\to\infty$ and $\epsilon\to 0^+$ in the scaling \eqref{intro:our scaling} to obtain an infinite two-step coupled hierarchy of equations, which we call the Boltzmann hierarchy.
+It can be observed that for factorized initial data, the Boltzmann hierarchy reduces to the ternary Boltzmann equation \eqref{equation derived intro}.
+This observation connects the Boltzmann hierarchy with the ternary Boltzmann equation.